oracle-livelabs/database/microtx-xa-stock-broker-app/deploy-stock-trading-app/deploy-stock-trading-app.md

     * Lab 1: Prepare setup
     * Lab 2: Set Up the Environment
     * Lab 3: Integrate MicroTx Client Libraries with the Stock Broker Microservice
-    * Lab 4: Provision Autonomous Databases for Use as Resource Manager
 * Logged in using remote desktop URL as an `oracle` user.
 If you have connected to your instance as an `opc` user through an SSH terminal using auto-generated SSH Keys, then you must switch to the `oracle` user before proceeding with the next step.

   ```